BRIDGE Summer Internship Program

 • Transplant infectious diseases

-Interns also participated in a tailored weekly lecture series that included dedicated learning about the fundamentals of research, career paths in medicine and global public health, and preparation for health careers.
-The summer experience concluded with a research presentation by each intern, attended by division faculty and peers.
+Interns also participate in a tailored weekly lecture series that includes dedicated learning about the fundamentals of research, career paths in medicine and global public health, and preparation for health careers.
+The summer experience concludes with a research presentation by each intern, attended by division faculty and peers.

 One of the objectives of the BRIDGE program is for mentor-mentee relationships to persist even after the formal internship ends, with ongoing support as mentees pursue postgraduate degrees and job opportunities.